MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 The USB connection is used as a serial console for the SoC, as a CMSIS-DAP debugger and as a power input for the board.

-MicroEJ VEE Port uses the virtual UART from the i.MX RT1170 EVK USB port.
+The VEE Port uses the virtual UART from the i.MX RT1170 EVK USB port.
 A COM port is automatically mounted when the board is plugged into a computer using a USB cable.
 All board logs are available through this COM port.

 The COM port uses the following parameters: